Coral have gone 7 places EW, 1/5 odds at both Pebble Beach and the Maybank Championship - new customers bet £/€5 get £/€20 free here!

-Over on the European Tour Paul Williams previews the Tshwane Open - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the Maybank Championship - you can read his thoughts on that event here.

-Pebble Beach Fairway Widths (yards): Below are the fairway widths for host course Pebble Beach and how they compare to recent courses that we have seen on the west coast swing:
+Fairway Widths (yards): Below are the fairway widths for host course Pebble Beach and how they compare to recent courses on Tour:

 Course Overview: There's an undoubted link between Pebble Beach and Torrey Pines South Course.
 Yes, Pebble may be over 800 yards shorter than Torrey, but the courses share coastal locations and poa annua seeded greens.
 Green complexes also vary in size with the 5,800 sq.ft. average greens at Torrey a fortnight ago replaced by postage stamp sized 3,500 sq.ft. average sized greens at Pebble which are the smallest on Tour.
 Fact is though it's probably both Pebble Beach and the Shore Course at Monterey Peninsula that will be the key to success this week.
-With 7,000 sq.ft. average sized Poa Annua greens and the unusual par 71 format of 5 par 3's and 4 par 5's, Monterey can yield low scores.
-With some breeze to challenge a quality field across the weekend I can see a score of -18 or thereabouts being required for victory.
+With 7,000 sq.ft. average sized Poa Annua greens and the unusual par 71 format of 5 par 3s and 4 par 5s, Monterey can yield low scores.

-With wide fairways, where even the most wayward of drivers can hit over 1 in 2, host course Pebble Beach is a second-shot classical golf course.
+Wide off the tee, where even the most wayward of drivers can hit over 1 in 2 fairways, host course Pebble Beach is a second-shot classical golf course.
 The track is fairly unremarkable statistically unless the elements really close in.
-That's unlikely this year, so instead we should see plenty of par breakers - but only for those who are comfortable on the poa annua greens.
-Even last year where Brandt Snedeker posted -22/266 to win, the green complexes were some of the hardest to putt on from within 6 feet on the Tour.
-Miss the green and scrambling from distance becomes a real problem, as does making par from Pebble's notorious bunkers (15th most difficult on Tour for Sand Saves last season).
+Despite a murky and slightly blustery Thursday, 2014-type conditions are unlikely this year, so instead we should see plenty of par breakers - but only for those who are comfortable on the poa annua greens.
+Key stats are that the green complexes at Pebble are traditionally some of the hardest to putt on from within 10 feet on the Tour.
+Miss the green and scrambling from distance becomes a real problem, as does making par from Pebble's notorious bunkers (7th most difficult on Tour for Sand Saves last season).

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published AT&T Pebble Beach predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Brandt Snedeker (Predictor Number 1), Jordan Spieth, Jason Day, Kevin Na and Phil Mickelson.
+Top 5 of the predictor are Dustin Johnson (No.1), Jordan Spieth, Phil Mickelson, Jason Day and Justin Rose.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the Sandersons Farms / WGC-HSBC and includes both PGA Tour and European Tour events.
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Turkish Airlines Open / Shriners Hospitals Open and includes PGA Tour and European Tour events.
 Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of the AT&T Pebble Beach Pro-Am since 2010 gives us a little more insight into the requirements for this coastal test:
+Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of the AT&T Pebble Beach Pro-Am since 2010 gives us a little more insight into the requirements for this classical test: